An Official Website of the Commonwealth of Kentucky

 The hatchery contacts are:

-The Fisheries Research Section of the Fisheries Division has six primary sections including five field research subsections and one computer support section.
-All subsections of the research section are based in Frankfort, except for Critical Species Investigations, which is located in Murray, KY.
+The Fisheries Research Section of the Fisheries Division has five primary sections including five field research subsections and one computer support section.
+All subsections of the research section are based in Frankfort.
 The field research subsections are involved with intensively studying management activities such as size limits, creel limits, fish stockings, and other management activities that might have statewide implications.
 The biostatistics section is responsible for providing technical assistance to all fisheries division staff and is responsible for analyzing creel survey data and updating and maintaining all Division databases.
 The Aquatic Education section is responsible for scheduling educational fishing events and promoting fishing to both youth and adults.

 The Fisheries Research and Aquatic Education personnel are: